 I have worked as an English teacher formally and informally.
-I’ve worked as a freelance translator and I have managed my own Airbnb.
+I’ve worked as a freelance translator and I have managed an Airbnb.
 Now I pay my own pension and have managed to get all the paperwork so that one day, maybe, I’ll retire on a beach in Brazil.

 If that’s you, you’re a hero.
 For even attempting to get employment in another country you should be heralded.
-So, in that vain I’ve put together a post with everything I’ve learnt about working in Brazil.
+In that vain I’ve put together a post with everything I’ve learnt about working in Brazil.
 I hope it helps!

 How to get yourself a Workers Book (Carteira de Trabalho e Previdência Social)